engellaboratory/engellab/README.md

 1. Open a web browser and go to https://gohugo.io/getting-started/quick-start/
 2. Follow the installation instructions

+#### Go lang

+The newest versions of hugo require the Go language.
+To install, follow the instructions here: https://golang.org/doc/install

+#### Git

+If you don't have `git` installed, you need to install it from https://git-scm.com/download/win

+Follow the instructions in the installer.
+Default options should all be fine.

 #### Atom

 Atom is a text editor with a graphical user interface built by GitHub.
 It can be used to edit the text files used to build your website.
 Atom is not a command line application, so you can find it in your Applications folder if it's installed.